 This recipe makes just a small batch making about one cup worth but if you fall in love with it you can easily double or triple the recipe.
 Maybe give a jar to some friends!

-This sweet, sticky, savoury recipe has a perfect balance of tangy tomatoes flavour and sweetness the adds pizzazz to a slew of recipes and snacks!
+This sweet, sticky, savoury recipe has a perfect balance of tangy tomato flavour and sweetness that adds pizzazz to a slew of recipes and snacks!

 How to use cherry tomato jam

 - Spread on sandwiches.
 It goes great with turkey and roast beef.

 - Use it as a burger condiment instead of typical ketchup.

 - Dollop some over eggs such as these egg cups for an omelette or a frittata

 - Slather over avocado toast

 - Add it to salad dressing or vinaigrettes

 - Stir into soups